If a woman can't move her face, her relationship may suffer.

-New research shows getting Botox injections means you may not be able to empathize as well as you used to.
-And if you can't put yourself into your partner's shoes, rocky-relationship territory could be ahead.
-We're In Rocky Waters: How To Fix?
+Research shows that getting Botox injections means you may not be able to empathize as well as you used to.
+And if you can't put yourself into your partner's shoes, rocky relationship territory could be ahead.

-The researchers thought the substance might affect "embodied cognition," the way our faces respond when we interact with another person.
+The researchers thought the substance might affect "embodied cognition," or the way our faces respond when we interact with another person.
 Generally, they mirror what we see.
 If a person is visibly upset, our faces will mimic a frown.
 The copycat behavior sends a signal from our faces to our brains, where we can begin to empathize with another's emotions.